namu-labs-dev/Namu-Design-System/docs/blog/github-actions-workflow.en-US.md

 ## After all

-I hope it has helped you gain a deeper understanding of Ant Design.
-You are also welcome to participate in discussions and contribute to the project at the [Ant Design Discussion](https://github.com/ant-design/ant-design/discussions).
+I hope it has helped you gain a deeper understanding of Namu Design.
+You are also welcome to participate in discussions and contribute to the project at the [Namu Design Discussion](https://github.com/ant-design/ant-design/discussions).